cameronpresley/blog/docs/articles/posts/leadership-playbook-change.md

 ## Wrapping Up

-Navigating change isn't always the easiest, however, if you remember to explain why the change, are transparent about the changes, and are mindful of the impact and recovery of the changes, your chances of keeping the team together will increase.
+Navigating change is hard - especially when you aren't just going through the change yourself, but also leading others at the same time.

+The next time you're going through a change, try starting here and see how it goes

+- Explain the "why" behind the change.
+- Be transparent about the changes, even if it's uncomfortable.
+- Be mindful that everyone processes change differently and may feel a greater impact or need more time to recover from teh change.

+By starting here, your chances of moving forward without significant disruption will improve dramatically.